gauravbasu03/gauravbasu03/README.md

 Junior standing Computer Science 💻 student at Loyola Marymount University 🦁!

-Interests -> Geospatial data 🛰, Connecting geography with computer science 🏔

-Special Projects -> To be made public soon! 🫥

 LinkedIn -> https://www.linkedin.com/in/gaurav-basu-2b9a26215/
 <!--
 **gauravbasu03/gauravbasu03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.